The Long Riders: Cast

-Development

 Theatre origins

+Brothers

 In 1971 James and Stacy Keach played the Wright brothers in a television film called The Wright Brothers (1971).
 This gave James the idea they should portray Jesse and Frank James in a film together.
-James started off by writing a play about the James brothers which Stacy financed and produced.
+James started off by conceiving a play about the James brothers, Brothers, which Stacy financed and produced.
+Brothers was a folk opera; the script was credited to Barry Litvak as writer.
+Christopher Allport provided the music.
+James Keach played Jesse and Marion Killinger played Frank.
+It was produced by the Edmund Bananas Ensemble.

 They staged it at the Bucks County Playhouse and then toured it through schools in New Jersey.

+The Bandit Kings

 The play was then adapted into a country musical, The Bandit Kings, and performed off-Broadway at the Bowery Lane Theatre.
 James Keach produced (for $10,000), directed and starred as Jesse.
 The Keaches then decided to turn the musical into a feature film screenplay in which both could star.

+Film development

 The brothers rewrote the material into screenplay form and combined it with the work of Bill Bryden, who had his own Jesse James script.
 Stacy Keach says another writer called Steven Smith "came in to pull all the threads together".

-Film development
+In October 1975 it was reported the Keach brothers were working on the script, then called Outlaws.

 In 1974 James Keach was acting opposite Robert Carradine in the television film The Hatfields and the McCoys and mentioned the project to him; Carradine suggested that he and his brothers play the Younger brothers.
 David Carradine said: